 For Basic Backpacking: Big Agnes Tiger Wall UL 2

 When it comes to full-size, free-standing tents that are ultralight, Big Agnes is pushing the limits of what’s possible.
 Gone are the days when ultralight meant leaving the tent at home.
-The Tiger Wall UL 2 uses thin fabrics and DAC Featherlite poles to make a two-person backpacking tent that actually has room inside for two people weighing just over 2 pounds.
+The Tiger Wall UL 2 uses thin fabrics and DAC Featherlite poles to make a two-person backpacking tent that actually has room inside for two people, and weighs just over 2 pounds.
 There’s also a carbon and Dyneema version priced a bit higher weighing 1 pound 6 ounces.

 For Backpacking with the Family: MSR Papa Hubba NX